 Look at this diagram of a system of an overall organization.
 Notice the various inputs that are processed to produce certain outputs and outcomes (desired goals).

 An operations system includes, for example:

 - Inputs — such as expertise, best practices, funding, equipment, facilities, and technologies, as well as the customer’s feedback and the overall organization’s strategic priorities

 - Processes — such as planning (capacity, product and service design, production, facilities, jobs, inventory, quality control, etc.) and managing productivity to produce high-quality products and services

 - Outcomes — very satisfied customers

-Feedback from customers should be continually collected and considered as an input to the processes of the planning the development and production of goods and services.
+Feedback from customers should be continually collected and considered as input to the processes of planning the development and production of goods and services.
 In that way, the operations system is really a recurring loop of outcomes which, in turn, influence the inputs to the next round of the system.

 Notice that one of the inputs to the operations system is the strategic priorities of the organization.
 It is critical that the operations system be closely integrated and aligned with the purpose (the mission) and priorities (strategic goals) of the organization.

 Otherwise, the system will not be operating as effectively as it should be.
 For the system to be operating as efficiently as it should be, there should be closely integrated and aligned parts within the system.